AllGray/AllGray.github.io/source/index.html.md

 slate/images/16.jpg

 This board is connected to MAKERbuino’s serial port (top left black female angle connector).
 It allows you to program your MAKERbuino directly from your computer and send all sorts of useful data from the computer to the MAKERbuino and vice versa.
-* **Important: Your MAKERbuino kit might come with the blue or red version of this adapter depending on when you bought your kit.
+<aside class="warning">Important: Your MAKERbuino kit might come with the blue or red version of this adapter depending on when you bought your kit.
 Latest kit revision comes with the red adapter.
 The two serial adapter boards do the same thing.
-There's more info on how to use this board later in the guide.**
+There's more info on how to use this board later in the guide.</aside>

 ## ATmega328P-PU microcontroller & ATmega’s 28 pin socket